Ropticus/Suilder-docs/docs/general/builder.md

 # The builder
 In Suilder the queries are built by combining smaller query fragments.
-A query fragment is an object that implements the interface `IQueryFragment` and can be compiled to SQL.
+A query fragment is an object that implements the `IQueryFragment` interface and can be compiled to SQL.
 To create any `IQueryFragment` we use the methods of the `ISqlBuilder` interface.

-For any method of the builder or an `IQueryFragment`, that accept an `object` as argument, anything that not implements the `IQueryFragment` interface, is interpreted as a **literal value** and added as a parameter.
+Any type that does not implement the `IQueryFragment` interface, is interpreted as a **literal value** and added to the parameters of the query.

-For example, if you pass a **string**, is added as a **string literal** parameter and not a column name.
+For example, a **string** will be added as a parameter of the query, and not as a column name in the SQL.
 To reference a table or column name you must use an [**alias object**](#alias-objects).

 ## Create the builder
 You have to create a builder instance and register globally: